Tobacco-Related Health Fraud

 Examples of Tobacco-Related Health Fraud

-Recently, FDA issued a number of warning letters to tobacco internet retailers for illegally marketing tobacco products and using claims or descriptions that may mislead consumers by suggesting reduced harm or risk in using a tobacco product.
+FDA has issued a number of warning letters for illegally marketing tobacco products and using claims or descriptions that may mislead consumers by suggesting reduced harm or risk in using a tobacco product.
 The letters cited several, specific examples of tobacco-related health fraud including:

 - Marketing, advertising or promotional claims that suggest the product is safer, healthier or less risky to use, like: